sunfounder/ai-lab-kit/docs/source/quick_start/assemble_power_hat.rst

 After fully charged:

-* **If the car is ON**, both LEDs will remain lit.
+* **If the project is ON**, both LEDs will remain lit.
-* **If the car is OFF**, both LEDs will turn off.
+* **If the project is OFF**, both LEDs will turn off.

 .. note::

-   For extended programming or debugging sessions, you can keep the PiCar-X powered
+   For extended programming or debugging sessions, you can keep the Fusion HAT powered
-   by connecting the USB-C cable, which will charge the battery and run the car at the same time.
+   by connecting the USB-C cable, which will charge the battery and run the project at the same time.
+   Even if you run the project while the charer is connected, the battery **cannot** be removed.

 Power ON
 ----------------------